SecureSECO/SearchSECOController/README.md

 ## Building
 ### Docker
 You can use the code to build a Docker image.
 Make sure [Docker](https://docs.docker.com/get-docker/) is installed.
-In the root of the project you can then run
+In the root of the project run
 ```
 docker build -t controller-image .
 ```